Gratitude

 I am grateful to George Reich for decades of collaboration and creation, for getting to know my musical sensibilities so well and going along with my crazy notions.
 I am also grateful to him for talking me down from the crazier ones.
 Thanks for your musicianship, your focus and your friendship.

-Thanks, Davina Kotulski, for encouragement and support, and for your wisdom.
+Thanks, Davina Kotulski, for encouragement and support.

 Thank you, Daniel Garza for being the first to interview me as a musician and for your ongoing support.